GerritCodeReview/plugins_code-owners/resources/Documentation/how-to-use.md

 #### File status

+The `@PLUGIN@` plugin also shows the code owner statuses per file in the file list.

-Additionally, the `code-owners` plugin provides a more detailed overview of code owner status per file in the change with 3 statuses and you can **hover over the icon** to display a tooltip.
+For each file the code owner status is shown as an icon.
+You can **hover over the icon** to get additional information displayed a tooltip.

 **Missing code owner approval**

-A code owner of this file is missing as a reviewer to the change.
+A code owner for this file is missing as a reviewer.

 ![missing owner tooltip](./tooltip-missing-owner.png "Tooltip for missing status")

 **Pending code owner approval**

-A code owner of this file has been added to the change but have not voted yet.
+A code owner for this file has been added to the change but has not voted yet.

 ![pending owner tooltip](./tooltip-pending-owner.png "Tooltip for pending status")